deepakpunyani-git/EventFlow/README.md

 ## Overview

 EventFlow is a Node.js-based backend service designed to manage various aspects of event planning and booking.
-It leverages Express.js for the server framework, MongoDB for the database, and integrates various utilities for authentication, scheduling, emailing, and more.
+It leverages Express.js for the server framework, MongoDB for the database, and integrates various utilities for authentication, scheduling the events, and more.

 ## Features